Fair allocation of a multiset of indivisible items: Existence of complete EF allocations when items are plentiful

-Note that $\b \xi$ satisfies \eqref{EF-new} if and only if $(\xi_{j,1},\ldots,\xi_{j,t}) \in \Sigma^{(j)}(\b v) := H_1^+ \cap \cdots \cap H_j^+ \cap H_{j+1}^- \cap \cdots \cap H_n^-\subseteq \mathbb R^t$ for each $j\in[n-1]$.
-In other words, $\b \xi$ satisfies \eqref{EF-new} if and only if $\b \xi \in \Sigma(\b v):=\Sigma^{(1)}(\b v) \times \cdots \times \Sigma^{(n-1)}(\b v)\subseteq \mathbb R^{(n-1)t}$.
+Note that $\b \xi$ satisfies \eqref{EF-new} if and only if $(\xi_{\sfj,1},\ldots,\xi_{\sfj,t}) \in \Sigma^{(j)}(\b \sfv) := H_1^+ \cap \cdots \cap H_\sfj^+ \cap H_{\sfj+1}^- \cap \cdots \cap H_d^-\subseteq \mathbb R^t$ for each $\sfj\in[d-1]$.
+In other words, $\b \xi$ satisfies \eqref{EF-new} if and only if $\b \xi \in \Sigma(\b \sfv):=\Sigma^{(1)}(\b \sfv) \times \cdots \times \Sigma^{(d-1)}(\b \sfv)\subseteq \mathbb R^{(d-1)t}$.

 Since the valuations are assumed to be distinct, the hyperplanes are all distinct.
-Indeed, say two hyperplanes $H_i$ and $H_j$ are the same.
-Then there is a $\lambda>0$ such that $v_i(a)=\lambda v_j(a)$ for all $a\in[t]$.
-This implies that $V_i$ and $V_j$ are identical valuations contradicting our assumption.
+Indeed, say two hyperplanes $H_\sfi$ and $H_\sfj$ are the same.
+Then there is a $\lambda>0$ such that $\sfv_\sfi(a)=\lambda \sfv_\sfj(a)$ for all $a\in[t]$.
+This implies that $\sfV_\sfi$ and $\sfV_\sfj$ are identical valuations contradicting our assumption.

-Since the hyperplanes are distinct, there is a directed line $L$ in $\mathbb R^t$ that does not pass through the origin $\b 0^t$, but passes through the \emph{positive orthant} $\mathbb R^t_+$, and intersects the $n$ hyperplanes \emph{transversally} in $n$ \emph{distinct} points, $\b p_1,\ldots,\b p_n$ \cite{hyperplane}.\footnote{Such a line always exists when $t\ge 2$ but not when $t=1$.
+Since the hyperplanes are distinct, there is a directed line $L$ in $\mathbb R^t$ that does not pass through the origin $\b 0^t$, but passes through the \emph{positive} and \emph{negative orthants}, $\mathbb R^t_+$ and $\mathbb R^t_-$, and intersects the $d$ hyperplanes \emph{transversally} in $d$ \emph{distinct} points, $\b p_1,\ldots,\b p_d$ \cite{hyperplane}.\footnote{Such a line always exists when $t\ge 2$ but not when $t=1$.
 This is okay because we do not consider $t=1$ anyway.
-Recall that by \cref{def:identical-distinct}, there are no distinct valuations when $t=1$.} Let $\b z$ and $\b z'$ be two points on $L$ such that $\b z$ is in the all-positive orthant $\mathbb R^t_+$, and $\b z'$ is not.
-The direction of $L$ is given by an arrow pointing from $\b z'$ to $\b z$.
-Let the agents be ordered such that, as we traverse the line $L$ along this arrow, we first cross $H_1$ at $\b p_1$, followed by $H_2$ at $\b p_2$, and so on.
-Note that this ordering depends on the choice of $L$.
-See \cref{fig:hyperplane-order} for an illustration of this ordering when $t=2$ and $n=3$.
+Recall that by \cref{def:identical-distinct}, there are no distinct valuations when $t=1$.} Let $\b z_+$ and $\b z_-$ be two points on $L$ such that $\b z_+\in\mathbb R^t_+$ and $\b z_- \in \mathbb R^t_-$.
+The direction of $L$ is given by an arrow pointing from $\b z_-$ to $\b z_+$.
+Let the valuations be ordered such that, as we traverse the line $L$ along this arrow, we first cross $H_1$ at $\b p_1$, followed by $H_2$ at $\b p_2$, and so on.
+Note that this ordering depends on the choice of $L$ but our proof is independent of this choice.
+See \cref{fig:hyperplane-order} for an illustration of this ordering when $t=2$ and $d=3$.